Wisdom in Words: Unveiling the Meaning and Stories Behind 9 Famous Chinese Proverbs

 Immersion Training – How to Really Immerse Yourself

-Immersion Training – 100% Immersion into Chinese culture while travelling If you didn’t know already LTL stands for “Live the Language”.
+100% Immersion Into Chinese Culture While Travelling If you didn’t know already LTL stands for “Live the Language”.
 LTL is based on immersion and the practice of immersion training.
-Today, our friend Callan tells us the best…
+Today, our friend Callan tells us the best way to achieve…

 Find More Chinese Proverbs & Stories!